wshardikdeshani/ADMRiya/README.md

 ADM is used to manage airline debit memos using airline ticket numbers or airline IATA numbers.

+## Project Owner Details

+CTO: Amol Patil
+For CTO contact please ask Sagar Bhai

+Project Manager: Harshit Gor

+Mobile No: 99203 68031
+Email ID: harshit.gor@riya.travel

+Team Leader and Sr. Developer: Ketan Hiranandani

+Mobile No: 99305 91395
+Email ID: ketan.hiranandani@riya.travel

+Hidden person Purav give us this idea to make this project.

+## Riya Policy

+1. They give us one remote server for an access database of ADM.
+This remote server opens from our 109 IP server because he needs some static IP that's why we give 109 servers.

+2. Upload all ADM code using Ankh SVN and Tortoise SVN in his server.

+3. For live database access, we need to call Ketan Hiranandani first if he is not available then call Harshit Gor.
+Because they have some policy for live database access.

+4. For upload changes first commit all work in Ankh SVN to his server then call Ketan Hiranandani for upload website.
+They have 2 sites for upload 1 is parikshan and 1 is life.
+So first they upload our work in parikshan if it is proper then they upload in Live Server.

+5. You can get all the changes by a phone call or in email.
+Every time Harshit Gor gives us changes because he is project manager.

+## Why ADM

+ADM is (Airline Debit Memo).
+If Airline found some violation in ticket booking they send ADM to that user.

+Riya maintains all the ADM in live google sheet.
+Nowadays work is a little painful so they decide to make this system.
+This system is phase 1 and currently, this is launched in some branches.

 ## Projects Inside ADM

 1. ADMPro (MVC website)